grpc/grpc.io/content/en/docs/guides/health-checking.md

 }
 ```

+Note that if your server reports health for the empty string ("") service,
-Note that here you can also use an empty string if you want the channel to
+signifying the health of the whole server, you can also use an empty string
-react to any service on the server becoming unhealthy.
+here.

 Enabling health checking changes some behavior around calling a server: